 If to any one who remembers that Christ said that His blood "was shed for many unto (eis) the remission of sins," it seems strange that the baptism of a penitent believer is also "unto remission of sins," the above passages suggest the right view, and show that they all increase rather than diminish emphasis upon the all-sufficiency of the blood of the New Covenant.
 If baptism inducts the believer or disciple into the name of the Father, Son, and Holy Spirit; into the name of Christ (the only saving name, Acts 4:12); into Christ Jesus and into the death of Christ, and into sonship, it is a simple matter of necessary inference that baptism is into the remission of sins, for, of course, there can be no remission out of the divine Name, out of Christ Jesus, and out of His death for our sins.
 So that if Acts 2:38 were expunged, these passages just quoted would place the same emphasis on baptism as the appointed ordinance to introduce the penitent believer into the privileges and blessings which are in Christ Jesus our Lord.
 All the merit is, of course, His alone; and salvation is ours (not as an equivalent for our faith, repentance, confession, and baptism), but as the free gift of God in Christ Jesus our Lord.

 The fact is that it is the all-sufficiency of Christ's work which gives all the importance they possess to the steps by which the sinner enters into union with Christ.
 One who believes that faith is the only condition of accepting Christ, while he insists on the necessity of faith, does not for a moment intend to divide the merit of saving men between the Son of God and the sinner.
 So with us who with the Scriptures say that faith, repentance, confession, and baptism are conditions of salvation, of remission of sins, steps into Christ Jesus.
 All these conditions look to Christ as the all-sufficient Savior, and baptism obviously so, for it is an acknowledgment of Him as Lord, a putting of Him on (Galatians 3:27), a clothing of ourselves in Him.
 "As many of you as were baptized into Christ did put on Christ."
-Looked at in this, the Apostle's way, there is a fuller acknowledgment of the all-sufficiency of Christ's redeeming work in receiving Him, in being united to Him, by faith, repentance, confession and baptism than by faith alone.
+Looked at in this, the Delegate's way, there is a fuller acknowledgment of the all-sufficiency of Christ's redeeming work in receiving Him, in being united to Him, by faith, repentance, confession and baptism than by faith alone.